Fitness and Propriety

 The Board must decide if a person is “fit and proper” to be registered as a teacher.
 Fit and proper is a legal term which has been used for over 100 years.
 The Board must be satisfied that a teacher is honest, competent, knowledgeable, skilful, and is of good character.

-Pursuant to Section 22(2)(a) of the Act an applicant for registration must consent to the conduct of a police history check undertaken by the Teachers Registration Board.
-A police history check is one criterion used by the Board to assess fitness and propriety.
+Pursuant to Section 22(2)(a) of the Act an applicant for registration must consent to the conduct of a criminal record check undertaken by the Teachers Registration Board.
+A criminal record check is one criterion used by the Board to assess fitness and propriety.

-The Board has been granted accredited third party status with CrimTrac, established by the Australasian Police Ministers Council as a major national law enforcement support initiative.
-CrimTrac provides a National Police History Checking (NPHC) service to accredited third party agencies primarily for the purpose of ensuring persons in positions of trust are adequately screened for criminal records.
+The Board has been granted accredited third party status with Australian Criminal Intelligence Commission (ACIC), established by the Australasian Police Ministers Council as a major national law enforcement support initiative.
+ACIC provides a Nationally Coordinated Criminal History Check service to accredited third party agencies primarily for the purpose of ensuring persons in positions of trust are adequately screened for criminal records.

-All matters arising from a police history check are considered on an individual basis and are assessed taking into account all relevant circumstances.
-From experience, the majority of records are either returned as clear or are cleared by nominated personnel.
+All matters arising from a Nationally Coordinated Criminal History Check are considered on an individual basis and are assessed taking into account all relevant circumstances.
 If further information or clarification is required a teacher will be contacted and either requested to provide a written statement or explanation, or invited to attend an interview to discuss the matter.
 Procedural fairness and the principles of natural justice are adhered to at all times.

 All offences are assessed using the following general guidelines: